Doubling Argument of the Hessian Estimate for the Special Lagrangian Equation on General Phases with Constraints: Introduction

 Let $u$ be a smooth solution of the special Lagrangian equation in dimension $n\geq 3$ with a phase constant $\theta \geq 0$ given by

 where $\lambda_i $ are the eigenvalues of $D^2u$.

 Hessian estimates for the special Lagrangian equation have been extensively studied and established in various contexts.
-In dimension three, Warren-Yuan \cite{WarrenYuan2009} obtained the estimate for the critical phase, and later Warren-Yuan \cite{a359f720-81a7-3f4b-b3f0-6e19654fb57a} further extended the results to both the critical and supercritical phases.
-Wang–Yuan \cite{Wang2014} further developed the estimates for the critical and supercritical phases for general dimensions $n\geq 3$.
-Chen–Warren–Yuan \cite{Chen2009} proved the estimate for convex solutions.
-Warren-Yuan \cite{WarrenYuan2008} also derived the Hessian estimate under the assumptions for some $\varepsilon >0$, and $|Du(x)|\leq \delta(n) |x|$.
-Ding \cite{Ding2023} later established the Hessian estimate with the assumption for some $\varepsilon >0$.
-Finally, Zhou \cite{Zhou2021} obtained the Hessian estimate on general phases with constraints.
-Counterexamples below the critical phase were constructed by Mooney-Savin \cite{MooneySavin2024}, Nadirashvili-Vl{\u{a}}du{\c{t}} \cite{NadirashviliVladut2010}, and Wang-Yuan \cite{WangYuan2013}.
+In dimension three, Warren--Yuan~\cite{WarrenYuan2009} obtained the estimate for the critical phase, and later Warren--Yuan \cite{a359f720-81a7-3f4b-b3f0-6e19654fb57a} further extended the results to both the critical and supercritical phases.
+Wang--Yuan~\cite{Wang2014} subsequently developed the estimates for the critical and supercritical phases for general dimensions $n\geq 3$.
+Chen--Warren--Yuan~\cite{Chen2009} proved the estimate for convex solutions.
+Warren--Yuan~\cite{WarrenYuan2008} also derived the Hessian estimate under the assumptions for some $\varepsilon >0$, and $|Du(x)|\leq \delta(n) |x|$.
+Ding~\cite{Ding2023} later established the Hessian estimate with the assumption for some $\varepsilon >0$.
+Finally, Zhou~\cite{Zhou2021} obtained the Hessian estimate on general phases with constraints.
+Counterexamples below the critical phase were constructed by Mooney--Savin~\cite{MooneySavin2024}, Nadirashvili--Vl{\u{a}}du{\c{t}}~\cite{NadirashviliVladut2010}, and Wang--Yuan~\cite{WangYuan2013}.

 A natural question is whether we can find a pointwise argument for the a priori Hessian estimates of the special Lagrangian equation.
-In fact, Chen–Warren–\\Yuan \cite{Chen2009}, Wang–Yuan \cite{Wang2014} and Zhou \cite{Zhou2021} made use of the Michael-Simon mean value inequality \cite{MichaelSimon1973} and the Jacobi inequality to show the Hessian estimates for the special Lagrangian equation.
-The study of Hessian estimates for the special Lagrangian equation is analogous to that of the gradient estimate for minimal surfaces.
+In fact, Chen--Warren--Yuan~\cite{Chen2009}, Wang--Yuan~\cite{Wang2014}, and Zhou~\cite{Zhou2021} established integral proofs for the Hessian estimates of the special Lagrangian equation, relying on the Michael--Simon mean value inequality~\cite{MichaelSimon1973} and the Jacobi inequality.
+Recently, Shankar~\cite{Shankar2024HessianEF} developed a pointwise, doubling argument to obtain Hessian estimates for the special Lagrangian equation in various settings.
+In particular, the argument applies to solutions with the critical and supercritical phases, and to convex solutions \cite{Chen2009, Wang2014}.
+He made use of a Korevaar-type pointwise calculation that avoids employing the Michael--Simon mean value inequality.
+In this article, we adapt the pointwise, doubling method to the more general setting introduced by Zhou~\cite{Zhou2021}, thereby extending the approach to these constraints.